• Skip to primary navigation

 Texture and Consistency

-The exquisite taste and texture of chicken liver mousse and pate are distinct, but their differences are up for debate.
+The excellent taste and texture of chicken liver mousse and pate are distinct, but their differences are up for debate.

 While both have a smooth, creamy texture, the mousse is typically lighter, while the pate has a denser consistency.